 4. Diversify Your Backlink Portfolio

-Even if you follow all of the tips related to on-page technical SEO, it still won’t guarantee to make the front page of Google.
+Even if you follow all of the tips related to on-page SEO, it still won’t guarantee to make the front page of Google.
 A big part of SEO deals with backlinks and whether you’re generating backlinks from high-authority sites.

 Backlink diversity come can come from two sources, specifically: